powerline/powerline/docs/source/installation/linux.rst

 Fontconfig
 ----------

 This method only works on Linux.
-It's the recommended method if your terminal emulator supports it as you don't have to patch any fonts, and it generally works well with any coding font.
+It’s the recommended method if your terminal emulator supports it as you don’t have to patch any fonts, and it generally works well with any coding font.

 #.
 Download the latest version of the symbol font and fontconfig file::